 The National WWI Museum and Memorial is open every day through Labor Day from 10 a.m. to 5 p.m.
 Guests are strongly encouraged to purchase tickets online in advance.

 The American Jazz Museum and the Negro Leagues Baseball Museum at 18th & Vine are open Tuesday through Sunday with reduced hours.
 To enter either institution, you will need to register for a Museum Passport in advance.

 The Arabia Steamboat Museum in City Market is open to the public, operating 10 a.m. to 5 p.m.
 Guided tours are not available, but docents are standing by for questions.

-The National Museum of Toys and Miniatures will reopen to the public on July 15 with a new exhibit, offering two timed sessions daily.
+The National Museum of Toys and Miniatures is open to the public with a new exhibit, offering two timed sessions daily.

 The Museum at Prairiefire in Overland Park is now open, complete with a new exhibit Permian Monsters.
 Non-members are encouraged to reserve tickets in advance.

 In Independence, the 1859 Jail Museum has reopened.
 Online reservations are required.

 The shops at Crown Center have reopened from 11 a.m. to 5 p.m., Monday through Saturday, and noon to 5 p.m., Sunday.
 SEA LIFE Kansas City and LEGOLAND Discovery Center have reopened with a requirement to purchase tickets online in advance.

 Union Station’s restaurants and shops have begun reopening.
 Science City and the Arvin Gottlieb Planetarium at Union Station reopened to the public on Wednesday, June 17 with new hours.
 Tickets must be purchased online in advance of your visit.
 A new exhibition, Dinosaur Road Trip, opened in Union Station's Bank of America Gallery on July 3 and will be on display through January.

 The Kansas City Zoo is currently open to the public.
 Some indoor animal exhibits remain closed and a timed entry must be scheduled upon ticket purchase.

 RESTAURANTS, BARS AND SHOPS